kasuganosoras/redis/README.md

 ## Features

-  - **`oxmysql`-style API**: No need to deal with complex export functions.
+  - **oxmysql-style API**: No need to deal with complex export functions.
 Like `oxmysql`, you get a global `Redis` object in your script simply by including the library file.
   - **Synchronous-like Experience**: You can execute Redis operations as if you were writing synchronous code (`local value = Redis.get('key')`) without blocking the server's main thread.
   - **High-Performance Pipeline Mode**: Supports batching a large number of commands to be sent at once, significantly reducing network latency and boosting the performance of bulk operations by tens of times.
   - **Comprehensive Command Support**: Supports most commonly used Redis commands, covering Strings, Hashes, Lists, Sets, etc.